eyalhana/PCMC-T1/readme.md

 # 📢 New Paper Announcement!

-We are excited to share our latest research:
+27-01-2025: We are excited to share our latest research:

 ## 📝 **MBSS-T1: Model-Based Self-Supervised Motion Correction for Robust Cardiac T1 Mapping**

-✅ **Accepted in the Medical Image Analysis Journal** – Publication coming soon!
+✅ **Accepted in the Medical Image Analysis Journal**

 This paper introduces a **motion correction method for T1 mapping** that eliminates the need for model training.
 It is **compatible with any MRI scanner and protocol**, making robust T1 mapping more accessible.

 ### 🚀 Code Release
-Expected in **Early to Mid-February** – Stay tuned!
+Expected in **Early to Mid-February 2025** – Stay tuned!

 🔗 **Read the preprint:** [arXiv:2408.11992](https://arxiv.org/pdf/2408.11992)